Brighten teeth with veneers, Replace old "composite bonding"

 - Dentist can examine the tooth for decay or other issues

-Upgrade or Replace Stained Bonding with Porcelain Veneers
+Upgrade or Replace Old Discolored Bonding with Veneers

-In many instances, composite bonding can be replaced with porcelain veneers.
+In many instances, composite bonding can be replaced with regular veneers.
 These durable, bonded restorations are very thin but quite durable.
-For those who participate in sports or are teeth grinders, porcelain veneers may be a better option.
+For those who participate in sports or are teeth grinders, veneers may be a better option.
 Some of the other benefits of porcelain veneers include:

 - Closure of gaps and spaces in the teeth